krsanky/clj-urt-server-query/README.md

-This is code/branch for querying the is now at its own repo: https://github.com/krsanky/java-urt-server-query
+This code/branch is now at its own repo: https://github.com/krsanky/java-urt-server-query